-Sundried met the owner of The Accumulator Paul Mumford at Fitpro and were drawn to his positive nature and enthusiasm.
-His team are a group of like-minded, qualified individuals who are all very friendly and feature with Paul in the daily videos.
+Sundried met the owner of The Accumulator, Paul Mumford, at Fitpro and were drawn to his positive nature and enthusiasm.
+His team are a group of like-minded, qualified personal trainers who are all very friendly and feature with Paul in the daily videos.

-Paul is more than just a friendly guy though, he was a wealth of knowledge and experience in the fitness industry.
-As well as mentoring a vast array of clients, Paul teaches other fitness professionals, talks at seminars and fitness events and writes for several National and International fitness publications.
+Paul is more than just a friendly guy though, he has a wealth of knowledge and experience in the fitness industry.
+As well as mentoring a vast array of clients, Paul teaches other fitness professionals, talks at seminars and fitness events and writes for several national and international fitness publications.
 His first book, all about The Accumulator™ was published by Bloomsbury in January 2016.

-The 30 days begin easy, you’re guided in with a welcoming email from Paul, who guides you through what the process will be for the next 30 days and introduces his blog called “The knowledge” as well as an exclusive facebook page for other members of the challenge to share advice and motivation.
+The 30 days begin easy; you’re guided in with a welcoming email from Paul, who guides you through what the process will be for the next 30 days and introduces his blog called “The Knowledge” as well as an exclusive Facebook group for other members of the challenge to share advice and motivation.
 There is also an online exercise directory in case you need to go over any of the moves.

 The programme works by gradually increasing your workout time by adding an exercise a day until you end up with a full 30 minutes worth of training.

 Every day you are emailed the next workout and knowing Paul, he’ll have this sent out ready for the early risers at around 6am.
-All the workouts are bodyweight only, so all you really need to find yourself is a little bit of time and a little bit of space.
+All of the workouts are body weight only, so all you need is time and a workout space.
 Reading Paul’s email should get you motivated and ready to go, so it's very simple and easy to get along with.

 As one exercise ends, the next is queued up in the corner of your screen, so you’ll always feel comfortable with what’s to come.
 The exercises are always kept simple and explained clearly, plus of course you can refer to the exercise glossary whenever you need to if a particular move troubles you.
-All the exercises will have scalable options so you can work up to the full move if need be.
-As the course goes on the exercises and routine gets a little more challenging, with plyometrics and double sessions, but you still only need your bodyweight and some space and of course, your fitness is improving as you go, so you’re perfectly capable of the tougher moves.
+All the exercises will have variations so you can work up to the full move if need be.
+As the course goes on, the exercises and routines get a little more challenging, with plyometrics and double sessions, but you still only need your body weight and some space and of course, your fitness is improving as you go, so you’re perfectly capable of the tougher moves.

 Who is The Accumulator for?

-As a stand alone programme, this is great for beginners to intermediate, or for those who struggle with ideas for routines as it takes out the guesswork.
-If you're someone who is motivated by being part of a team, you’ll benefit from Paul’s teams encouragement and round the clock guidance in the facebook page, where you can talk with other members.
+As a stand alone programme, this is great for beginner to intermediate, or for those who struggle with ideas for routines as it takes out the guesswork.
+If you're someone who is motivated by being part of a team, you’ll benefit from Paul’s team's encouragement and round-the-clock guidance in the Facebook page, where you can talk with other members.